aerickt/lapwing-for-beginners/src/Chapter-15.md

 The examples above all end in the *long e* sound (/i/) as in "tee"—so why `EU`?
 Well, to be quite honest, I'm not entirely sure myself.
 This is simply what Plover theory sometimes does and it's just what I've gotten used to.
 This does, unfortunately, mean that Lapwing theory has inherited the quirk.

 That being said, the usage of `EU` vs `AOE` is more defined in Lapwing theory and is less arbitrary.
-If a word has a *long e* sound, these are the rules you should follow for deciding between `EU` and `AOE`:
+If a word has a *long e* sound, use the rules to decide between `EU` and `AOE`:

 1. If the vowel is spelled with a single "i", use `EU`
    - petite `PE/TEUT`